Azimuthal Angular Correlation as a Boosted Top Jet Substructure

-\end{widetext} where the angular modulations associated with other polarization parameters are suppressed, for simplicity.
-Since $\lambda_T$ ($J_1$) is associated with the interference between $W_+$ and $W_-$ ($W_L$ and $W_T$, with $W_T=W_+$ or $W_-$) states, which differ by 2 units (1 unit) of angular momenta, it gives a $\cos2\phi_f^*$ ($\cos\phi_f^*$) angular distribution.
+How does the azimuthal distribution depend on the $W$ polarization parameters?
+If the $W$ boson is at helicity eigenstate $| \lambda_w \rangle$, the $\phi$ dependence of its decay products is fully captured by a phase factor $e^{i\lambda_w \phi}$, which ends up being a constant in the amplitude square.
+To get a nontrivial azimuthal dependence requires the {\it interference} between different helicity states.
+Among the polarization parameters in Eq.~\eqref{eq:W denmtx}, $\left( J_x, Q_{xz}\right)$ and $\left( J_y, Q_{yz}\right)$ are associated with $\cos\phi$ and $\sin\phi$ distributions, respectively, as they are the interference between $W_{\pm}$ and $W_L$ states, and $\xi$ and $Q_{xy}$ are associated with $\cos2\phi$ and $\sin2\phi$ modulations, respectively, for being the interference between $W_{+}$ and $W_-$ states.

+The angular correlation between the two decay planes in the boosted top system manifests itself as a $\cos2\phi$ modulation in the SM.
+We interpret this modulation in the $W$'s linear polarization basis, which consists of the states $\{ |x\rangle, |y\rangle, |z\rangle \}$, related to the helicity eigenstates by $|\pm\rangle = \left( \mp |x\rangle - i |y \rangle \right)/\sqrt{2}$ and $|0\rangle = |z \rangle$.
+In this basis, $\xi = \left( W_{yy} - W_{xx} \right) / 2$, which means that $\xi$ denotes the difference between the fraction of linearly polarized $W$ events along $y$ and along $x$.
+The linear polarization sets a special azimuthal direction, which breaks the azimuthal rotational invariance in $W$'s decay so that the $f\bar{f}'$ plane tends to be perpendicular to the linear polarization of the $W$ boson.
+For example, if the $W$ were purely linearly polarized along $y$, the $f\bar{f}'$ plane would tend to be aligned with the $x$-$z$ plane; cf. Fig.~\ref{fig:frame}.

-\emph{Little group transformation of $W$ density matrix.}---In the top rest frame, the $t\to bW$ helicity amplitudes are constrained by angular momentum conservation.
-Because top quark has spin $1/2$, a certain $b$ helicity state cannot be produced together with both the $W_+$ and $W_-$ states, even when the $b$ quark mass is not neglected, so there cannot be interference between the $W_+$ and $W_-$ states.
-Consequently, in the top rest frame, $\lambda_T$ must vanish, and hence there is no $\cos2\phi_f^*$ angular correlation.
+\emph{Origin of $\xi$.}---The specific values of $W$ density matrix $W_{\lambda_w \lambda_w'}$, and hence the polarization parameters, depend on the reference frame.
+In the top rest frame, the $t\to bW$ helicity amplitudes are constrained by angular momentum conservation.
+Because $t$ has spin $1/2$, a certain $b$ helicity state cannot be produced together with both the $W_+$ and $W_-$ states.
+This conclusion holds even when the $b$ quark mass is not neglected.
+For example, if $\lambda_b = -1/2$, $W$ can only have $\lambda_w = -1$ or $0$ because $\lambda_w = +1$ would lead to a total spin momentum $3/2$ along the $W$ momentum direction, which cannot be produced from a spin-$1/2$ $t$.
+So there cannot be any interference between the $W_+$ and $W_-$ states.
+Consequently, in the top rest frame, $\xi$ must vanish, and hence there is no $\cos2\phi$ angular correlation.

-Now, we go from the top rest frame to the boosted top frame by boosting the $tbW$ system along $\hat{z}$ direction by $\Lambda_t = \Lambda_z(\beta_t)$, where $\beta_t = p_t / E_t$ is determined by top momentum.
-This does not change the top helicity state, but changes the $b$ and $W$ helicity states, which transform according to their little groups~\cite{Weinberg:1995mt}.
-The needed little group transformation for $W$ is a rotation around $\hat{y}$ axis by angle $\chi \in [0, \pi]$, with
+Now, we go from the top rest frame to the boosted top frame by boosting the $tbW$ system along the $\hat{z}$ direction by the Lorentz boost transformation $\Lambda_t = \Lambda_z(\beta_t)$, where $\beta_t = p_t / E_t$ is determined by the top momentum in the boosted top frame.
+Under this boost, the $W$ helicity state transforms according to its little group~\cite{Weinberg:1995mt}, which is a rotation around the $\hat{y}$ axis by angle $\chi \in [0, \pi]$, with